Skip to content

 • Spinning — Claude is working

-• Yellow dot — Claude needs confirmation
+• Amber dot — Claude needs confirmation

 Click the browser button in the tool rail to open a native Chromium panel.
 Navigate to localhost:3000 (or wherever your dev server runs) to see your app live alongside the terminal.